workfloworchestrator/example-orchestrator/docker/overrides/configuration.md

 ## Environment variables

-For each service you can create a `.env` file to override certain variables, see `docker-compose.yml` for the expected filenames.
+For each service you can create a `<service>.env` file to override certain variables, see `docker-compose.yml` for the expected filenames.

 For example to set/change orchestrator variables, create the file in `docker/overrides/orchestrator/orchestrator.env`.